 The Healthcare Reform Act obligates the Secretary of the HHS to update the agreement that manufacturers must sign to participate in the 340B program to obligate a manufacturer to offer the 340B price to covered entities if the manufacturer makes the drug available to any other purchaser at any price and to report to the government the ceiling prices for its drugs.
-The Health Resources and Services Administration, or HRSA, recently initiated the process of updating the agreement with participating manufacturers.
+The Health Resources and Services Administration, or HRSA, recently updated the agreement with participating manufacturers.
 The Healthcare Reform Act also obligates the Secretary of the HHS to create regulations and processes to improve the integrity of the 340B program.
-In August 2016, HRSA issued a proposed regulation regarding an administrative dispute resolution process for the 340B program to resolve claims by covered entities that they have been overcharged by manufacturers and claims by manufacturers of program violations by covered entities.
-It is unclear when or whether the regulation will be released in final form under the Trump Administration.
 On January 5, 2017, HRSA issued a final regulation regarding the calculation of 340B ceiling price and the imposition of civil monetary penalties on manufacturers that knowingly and intentionally overcharge covered entities.
-On March 20, 2017, HRSA issued an Interim Final Rule delaying the effective date of the final rule until May 22, 2017 and requesting comments regarding a possible further delay until October 1, 2017.
-It is unclear when this regulation will become effective.
+The effective date of the regulation has been delayed until July 1, 2018, and it is possible that it may be delayed further.
 Implementation of this final rule and the issuance of any other final regulations and guidance could affect our obligations under the 340B program in ways we cannot anticipate.
 In addition, legislation may be introduced that, if passed, would further expand the 340B program to additional covered entities or would require participating manufacturers to agree to provide 340B discounted pricing on drugs used in an inpatient setting.